Kobayakawa Hideaki: Biography

 He was adopted by Hideyoshi and called himself Hashiba Hidetoshi (羽柴 秀俊).
 He was then again adopted by Kobayakawa Takakage, becoming Kobayakawa Hidetoshi (小早川 秀俊).
 He then renamed himself Hideaki (秀秋) after Takakage's death.
 Shortly after the Battle of Sekigahara, he renamed one last time to Kobayakawa Hideaki (小早川 秀詮).

-During the Battle of Keicho he led reinforcements to rescue Ulsan Castle from the Ming army.
+During the Siege of Ulsan he led reinforcements to rescue Ulsan Castle from Joseon-Ming allied forces that were besieging the castle.
 Fighting on the front line with a spear, he managed to capture an enemy commander and broke the siege.
-However, Hideyoshi saw the danger of a reckless charge by the general commanding an army and deprived him of his domain, Chikugo after returning.
-Kobayakawa, angered by this, he believed the rumor circulated by Tokugawa Ieyasu that this had been the doing of a jealous Ishida Mitsunari.
+However, Hideyoshi chastised him for making a dangerous and reckless charge (as he was overall commander, an adverse outcome could have had severe consequences) and deprived him of his domain Chikugo when he returned to Japan.
+Angered by this, Kobayakawa believed the rumor circulated by Tokugawa Ieyasu that this had been the doing of a jealous Ishida Mitsunari.
 He never forgot nor forgave Mitsunari and worked to undermine his position.
-Moreover, Kobayakawa was known to attack women and children during the campaign, an act that was despised by many of his fellow commanders.

 Battle of Sekigahara

 Before the battle of Sekigahara, Kobayakawa happened to be in Osaka and gave aid to Mitsunari in the Siege of Fushimi.
 He acted as though he would go along with Mitsunari, even though he intended to betray him, having secretly communicated with Ieyasu.
 Knowing Kobayakawa held ill feelings, Mitsunari and Ōtani Yoshitsugu promised him two additional domains around Osaka and the position of kampaku (until Toyotomi Hideyori grew old enough to rule) if he helped them to victory.

 Even after the battle began, Kobayakawa kept his intentions hidden.
 Ieyasu's force (east) was not faring well against Mitsunari's force (west); Ukita Hideie was winning against Fukushima Masanori and Ōtani Yoshitsugu was also winning against Tōdō Takatora.
 Kobayakawa was hesitant to participate with either side.
-Ieyasu ordered troops to fire blanks against the Kobayakawa troops to force them into action.
-Kobayakawa then ordered an attack on the Otani troop and while this attack was beaten back temporarily, his action forced the other armies who had pledged betrayal to also turn.
-The battle was over within a day.
+According to some later historial accounts of the battle, Ieyasu ordered troops to fire blanks against the Kobayakawa troops to force them into action.
+Kobayakawa then ordered an attack on the Otani troops, and while this attack was beaten back temporarily, his action forced the other armies who had pledged betrayal to also turn.
+However, more recently, some historians have argued that "the earliest accounts of Sekigahara show that Hideaki's so-called treachery happened when the battle began, not halfway through", and that the "story about Ieyasu ordering ‘probing shots’ to be fired into his ranks is therefore a complete myth."

+Historian Junji Mitsunari viewed the defection of Hideaki during the battle was not solely his decision, but it is also a collective intention of the entire Kobayakawa clan, as his vassals also urged Hideaki to change side to the Eastern Army.

-Kobayakawa also had success in the mopping up operations that followed, defeating Mitsunari's father, Ishida Masatsugu in the Siege of Sawayama.
+Kobayakawa also experienced success in the mopping up operations that followed, defeating Mitsunari's father, Ishida Masatsugu in the Siege of Sawayama.